 MEETINGS

-The VTFEA shall hold at least four regular meetings each fiscal year.
+The VTFEA shall hold at least four Full Membership Meetings each fiscal year.
 One meeting shall be held in June at which new Officers and Directors will be elected.
 Special meetings may be called at the discretion of the Board of Directors or the President.
+The Board of Directors will meet every month and at every other meeting, Committee Chairs will be requested to present a brief update of their Committee’s progress.

 NUMBER 5